chrisgrieser/nvim-various-textobjs/README.md

 ```

 ### Smart Alternative to `gx`
 Using the URL textobj, you can also write a small snippet for a smarter `gx`.
-This snippet retrieves the next URL (within the amount of lines configured in the `setup` call), and opens it in your browser.
-While this is already an improvement to vim's builtin `gx`, which requires the cursor to be standing on an URL to work, you can go one step further: if no URL has been found within the next few lines, the `:UrlView` command from [urlview.nvim](https://github.com/axieax/urlview.nvim) is triggered, searching the entire buffer for a URL to open.
+The code below retrieves the next URL (within the amount of lines configured in the `setup` call), and opens it in your browser.
+While this is already an improvement to vim's built-in `gx`, which requires the cursor to be standing on a URL to work, you can even go one step further.
+If no URL has been found within the next few lines, the `:UrlView` command from [urlview.nvim](https://github.com/axieax/urlview.nvim) is triggered, searching the entire buffer for URLs from which you can choose which to open.

 ```lua
 vim.keymap.set("n", "gx", function ()